-Sarah Cruddas is a British Space Journalist, TV Presenter and Children’s Author.
+Sarah Cruddas is a British Space Journalist, TV Presenter and Author.
 She has a BSc in Physics with Astrophysics from the University of Leicester and a Masters in Broadcast Journalism from the University of Westminster.
 She is the face of space on British television and can be seen covering space on Sky News, as well as other national UK channels, including Channel 5, Channel 4 News and ITV.
 She also appears on screen on shows on National Geographic and The Discovery Channel as well as various BBC shows such as Coast and Horizons Business.
 Sarah specializes in space exploration, but has reported on all aspects of science and technology from across the world including from Rwanda, North Korea, Tibet and Eastern Europe.
 Her reports have featured on BBC Radio’s flagship ‘From Our Own Correspondent’, BBC World Service and across BBC News.
-She is also an established writer, covering all aspects of space exploration for Discovery, the BBC, New Scientists, The Sunday Times (London), CNN, The Royal Aeronautical Society and a host of other publications.
-Away from journalism, Sarah works as a communication consultant for start ups in science and technology and as a corporate host and presenter for clients ranging from The European Union, to the European Space Agency, Google, Red Bull and Samsung.
-Sarah is passionate about STEM education and helping to inspire the next generation of space explorers.
-Her second children’s book will be released worldwide this summer, with a third book series planned for release in 2019.
+She is also an established writer, covering all aspects of space exploration for Discovery, the BBC, New Scientists, The Sunday Times (London), The Telegraph, CNN, The Royal Aeronautical Society and a host of other publications.
+Away from journalism, Sarah works as a communication consultant for start ups in science and technology and as the the Director of Marketing for Space for Humanity, a global non-profit which aims to democratize access to space.